Glossary

 - Email: Email updates are sent to the user's email inbox instead of their device.

 Tickets: Created by an admin user to outline and provide the details of a task for an agent.
-As work is performed, an agent logs work in the comments of the ticket.
-A ticket acts as a record that can be easily referenced by anyone at any point in the workflow, even clients.
+As work is performed, an agent logs work in the activity of the ticket.
+A ticket acts as a record that can be easily referenced by anyone at any point in the workflow, even clients through reports.

 Reports: Compilations of collated data for different purposes: